Australia cautions COVID-19 cases to rise despite weeks-long lockdown - Up News Info

 SYDNEY — Coronavirus cases in Australia spiked again on Thursday, despite a weeks-long lockdown, with authorities warning that infections would rise more and take a toll on the economy as the country battles to contain the highly contagious Delta variant.

-New South Wales (NSW), Australia’s most populous state, reported 124 new COVID-19 cases, versus 110 a day ago.
-Most cases were in state capital Sydney which is in its fourth week of a lockdown.
-Victoria state, entering a second week of stay-at-home orders, logged 26 new cases, up from 22.
+New South Wales (NSW), Australia’s most populous state, reported 124 new COVID-19 cases, versus 110 a day earlier, a record for this year and the highest in 16 months.
+Most of the infections were reported in state capital Sydney, which is in its fourth week of a lockdown.

 Advertisement